Betsy DeVos: Student Loan Protections Withdrawn By New Education Secretary

-Betsy DeVos has withdrawn student loan protections, which encouraged lenders to work with borrowers and help them manage their debt.
-The protections, which were issued by former education secretary John King and former undersecretary Ted Mitchell, were outlined in a series of three memorandums.
+Betsy DeVos has withdrawn student loan protections which encouraged lenders to work with borrowers and help them manage their debt.
+The protections, which were issued by former Education Secretary John King and former Undersecretary Ted Mitchell, were outlined in a series of three memorandums.
 In addition to increasing oversight, the memos offered lenders incentives to prevent borrowers from defaulting on their loans.

 As reported by Student Loan Hero, an estimated 44.2 million Americans owe student loan debt.
 On average, students who graduate with a master’s degree accumulate between $50,000 and $60,000 in student loan debt.
 Students who graduate with a law or medical degree owe between $140,000 and $160,00.
 For a majority of borrowers, student loan payments range between $200 and $300 per month.